 Baylor adheres to U.S. Copyright Law (USC Title 17) when assessing materials for inclusion in electronic reserve, especially when determining if Fair Use may apply.
 For specific details of Baylor's copyright policies, visit our Copyright Guidelines website.
 The Electronic Reserve policies below are based on this university-wide policy.

-Audio and video materials on reserve are held at the Crouch Fine Arts Library service desk (3rd floor, Moody Library).
-Most audio materials are also available via online streaming (accessible through each course's Blackboard or Canvas page).
+Audio and video materials on reserve are available via online streaming.
+Physical audio reserves held at the Crouch Fine Arts Library service desk (3rd floor, Moody Library) are provided only upon request.
 Learn more about audio and video reserves...

 Many academic libraries require that faculty members do the work of acquiring copyright permissions for materials placed on reserve.
-As a service to Baylor faculty, the Baylor Electronic Library handles the copyright permissions process for materials placed on electronic reserve.
+As a service to Baylor faculty, Library and Academic Technology Services handles the copyright permissions process for materials placed on electronic reserve.
 All faculty are therefore highly encouraged to use electronic reserve for any copies of copyrighted materials that they want to make available to their students in their courses.
 In order to ensure compliance with copyright law and guidelines, any photocopies submitted for reserve MUST be accompanied by a complete and accurate citation.